Sample Integration

 System Requirements

 This app illustrates using IntegrationServices for B2B push-style integrations with APIs, and internal integration with messages.
-We have the following Use Cases:

 -